ISISNeutronMuon/MDANSE/Doc/pages/scattering.rst

 From these *q*-vectors only a maximum number per grid-point (called generically *q*-shell also in the anisotropic case) is kept.

-The *q*-vectors can be generated isotropically, anisotropically or along user-defined directions.
+**Negative Coherent Scattering Lengths** The *q*-vectors can be generated isotropically, anisotropically or along user-defined directions.
 The :math:`\sqrt{\omega_{I}}` may be negative if they represent normalized coherent scattering lengths, i.e.